scanback/docs/articles-posts/economic-sentiment-zaf.md

 How does **South Africa** compare to other countries?
 Below is a graph where the same method was applied to 16 select countries.

 - Affluent countries (with Switzerland as the highest scoring country)
-- 𝙀𝙢𝙚𝙧𝙜𝙞𝙣𝙜 𝙘𝙤𝙪𝙣𝙩𝙧𝙞𝙚𝙨 (with Myanmar as the lowest scoring country)
+- Emerging countries (with Myanmar as the lowest scoring country)
 - 𝙶𝙲𝙲 𝚖𝚎𝚖𝚋𝚎𝚛𝚜 (chosen to show how neighboring countries can differ)

 ---